What is Pathways to Peace?

 Pathways to Peace collaborates with all available community resources, including schools, families, employers, health professionals, law enforcement agencies and other service providers.

-By establishing these relationships and building a genuine rapport with at risk youth, the PIP team will be able to tailor a customized network of resources that match the needs identified for each young person.
+By establishing these relationships and building a genuine rapport with at risk youth, the PTP team will be able to tailor a customized network of resources that match the needs identified for each young person.

 In addition, presentations aimed at preventing violence from being considered as a current or future option are offered by Pathways to Peace for youth in all age groups, preteen to early 20’s, and interested community organizations.